craigwalton-dsit/inspect-soocon25/README.md

 # Inspect workshop

-A workshop which introduces the Inspect LLM evaluation framework at [SOOCon25](https://stateofopencon.com/).
+A workshop which introduces the [Inspect AI](https://inspect.ai-safety-institute.org.uk/) LLM evaluation framework at [SOOCon25](https://stateofopencon.com/).

 What you'll have done by the end of this workshop: